 Applications are accepted on a rolling basis and will be reviewed within a 2 week

 timeframe (or 10 business days) once processed.

 This review is for ALL expedited categories of research, as well as specific exempt

 categories.
 Applications are accepted on a rolling basis and will be reviewed within

 a 3 week timeframe (or approximately 15 business days).

 This review is reserved for research that is greater than minimal risk and does not

 meet the criteria for exempt or expedited research.
 Applications are due by the 2nd

 Friday of each month.
 Once processed, you will receive a confirmation email and should

-expect a response within approximately four (4) weeks.
+expect a response in 2-3 weeks (10-15 business days).
 A quorum of IRB members must

 meet to discuss and review the application.